AdoshiMatamoto/adrianmatei.com/_booknotes/tools-of-titans.md

 unhelpful….
 Ultimately, to be properly successful is to be at peace as well.”

-The Unbearable Lightness of Being by Milan Kundera,

 “The goal of the future is full unemployment, so we can play.
 That’s why we have to destroy the present politico-economic system.”

 When you’re not drinking, you can see drunkenness more clearly than those actually experiencing it.